 Building Bright Futures Through Libraries and Learning

 Project Humanity is committed to advancing educational opportunities for women and children in Homa Bay and Migori counties in southwest Kenya.
 We have spent time talking to those who live in the region, including representatives of the Ministry of Education, teachers, principals, and community leaders.
-In effort to make as much of an impact as possible in southwest Kenya, Project Humanity has partnered with Rongo University College and the African Library Project to establish school and community libraries in Homa Bay and Migori counties.
+In effort to make as much of an impact as possible in southwest Kenya, Project Humanity has partnered with Rongo University and the African Library Project to establish school and community libraries in Homa Bay and Migori counties.
+Project Humanity volunteers are also spending time in classrooms to promote reading and learning.

 This partnership addresses the critical need to provide access to books in a part of the world where a majority of students do not have access to a school or community library.
 Additionally, many students are required to learn core subjects like writing, math, and science without the benefit of books.
 Lack of funding and access to learning materials are two of the top reasons why a majority of Kenyan children don’t complete high school.

-This fall book drives will be coordinated for 60 libraries which will be delivered to Kenya in late spring 2018.
+This fall book drives will be coordinated for 60 libraries which will be delivered to Kenya in June 2019.

 You Can Do a Book Drive!